This post may contain affiliate links. Please read my disclosure policy.

 - 2 tablespoons grated lemon zest

-- Butter, for griddle
+- butter for griddle

-- Powdered sugar, for garnish
+- powdered sugar for garnish

-- Fresh berries
+- fresh berries

 - First, separate the egg whites from the yolks.
 Whip the egg whites until they form firm peaks; set aside.

-- In a large bowl, whisk together the dry ingredients – flour, sugar, salt, and lemon zest.
+- In a large bowl, whisk together the dry ingredients – flour, poppy seeds, sugar, salt, and lemon zest.
 In a separate bowl, combine the wet ingredients – egg yolks, ricotta cheese, and melted butter – then slowly add to the dry ingredients.